What is Git?

 # (1) DOWNLOAD AND MERGE CHANGES # download and merge any changes from the remote/GitHub git pull # alternatively, you can do the same in two steps: git fetch # fetches changes git merge # merges changes with your local files # (2) UPLOAD CHANGES # upload all local branch commits to GitHub git push

-One team member is in charge of the “master” branch, while everybody else implements new features in feature branches (give them any name you like, but names should be easily understood by anybody in your team).
+One team member is in charge of the “main” branch, while everybody else implements new features in feature branches (give them any name you like, but names should be easily understood by anybody in your team).

 # create a branch [branch-name] git branch [branch-name] # switch to s specific branch [branch-name] git checkout [branch-name] # merge a specific branch [branch] to the working branch; #, e.g., if you're in the master branch, you can integrate # any changes done in the feature [branch]. git merge [branch] # delete a specific branch [branch-name] git branch -d [branch-name]